marcusschiesser/llamaindex-workflow-starter/README.md

 }
 ```

+E.g. the `data-sources` part from the last section is rendered by the `ChatMessage.Part.Source` component.

 Each part component renders a specific type of content:

 - **Event** – Shows workflow progress and tool execution status